 Booster Seat

 The final stage in your child’s car seat journey will involve a booster seat.
-In fact, there are two types: high back boosters and backless boosters.
-High back boosters offer more comfort and support, so they’re a great choice for smaller, younger, or sleepier booster riders; while backless boosters can be used longer and are easily moved between vehicles.
+There are two types: high-back boosters and backless boosters.
+High-back boosters offer more comfort and support, so they’re a great choice for smaller, younger, or sleepier booster riders, while backless boosters can be used longer and are easily moved between vehicles.
 Both types are designed to position the vehicle seatbelt properly on your child’s body so that it can restrain and protect in case the unthinkable happens.

 Features and Benefits:

-- Backless and compact options for travel, carpool, or big kids who don’t want to use a car seat anymore
+• Backless and compact options for travel, carpooling, or big kids who don’t want to use a car seat anymore

 Downsides: